 In an article written by Harvey B. Simon, M.D. and published by Harvard Health Publishing, there is a great description of what the word gratitude means.
 “The word gratitude is derived from the Latin word gratia, which means grace, graciousness, or gratefulness (depending on the context).
 In some ways gratitude encompasses all of these meanings.
-Gratitude is a thankful appreciation for what an individual receives, whether tangible or intangible.” (https://www.health.harvard.edu/healthbeat/giving-thanks-can-make-you-happier) Growing up, I was always reminded that if a person gives you five minutes or more of their time, thank them.
+Gratitude is a thankful appreciation for what an individual receives, whether tangible or intangible.” (https://www.health.harvard.edu/healthbeat/giving-thanks-can-make-you-happier) We heard a great memory one time.
+Growing up, they were always reminded that if a person gives you five minutes or more of their time, thank them.
 This can be done verbally on the phone, by email, or even through “snail mail” as a written letter.
 (Bonus points if it is written legibly by hand).
 This personal touch and the gift of your time to those that have spent precious moments connecting with you goes a long way.

 Acts of gratitude have been shown to have many benefits including improving your health.
 One such example of this is talked about in an article titled How Gratitude Changes You and Your Brain, written by Joel Wong and Joshua Brown for Greater Good Magazine, Science-Based Insights for Meaningful Life.
 It is here that we see a study on sharing gratitude through writing letters.
 What was found was that “…when [they] compared those who wrote the gratitude letters with those who didn’t, the gratitude letter writers showed greater activation in the medial prefrontal cortex when they experienced gratitude in the fMRI scanner.
 This is striking as this effect was found three months after the letter writing began.
 This indicates that simply expressing gratitude may have lasting effects on the brain.
 While not conclusive, this finding suggests that practicing gratitude may help train the brain to be more sensitive to the experience of gratitude down the line, and this could contribute to improved mental health over time.” (https://greatergood.berkeley.edu/article/item/how_gratitude_changes_you_and_your_brain)